doars/staark/packages/staark/README.md

 A teeny-tiny framework for building web apps.

-- Minimal amount of concepts to learn in order to get going, meaning the system becomes incredibly *easy to reason with*.
+- Minimal amount of concepts to learn in order to get going, meaning the system becomes incredibly **easy to reason with**.
-- Comes in at *a kilobyte and half* in size when compressed.
+- Comes in at **a kilobyte and half** in size when compressed.
 Due to the minimal philosophy of the library and the simple concepts within the total size is tiny as well.
-- Has an *efficient diffing algorithm*.
+- Has an **efficient diffing algorithm**.
 This ensures the dom is morphed quickly from the old to the new state with minimal overhead.
-- Utilises a proxy to manage the application state, the view is therefore only updated on changing the state, and can also be manipulated outside of event listeners.
+- Utilises a proxy to manage the application state, the view is therefore **only updated on changing** the state, and can also be manipulated outside of event listeners.
+- Written in Typescript.

 To get you up and running you only need to know two functions: `mount` and `node`.
 There are a few more but lets go over the basics first.
 With `mount` you attach the application to the document, by providing it with a node from the document, a view function, and optionally an initial state.
 The view function takes in the state and outputs an abstract representation of the document using the `node` function.
 With `node` you create an abstract representation of a single [node](https://developer.mozilla.org/docs/Web/API/Node).
 The library then takes these nodes returned by the view function and creates the actual document for the browser to render.